netdata/helmchart/charts/netdata/README.md

 ```

 **See our [install Netdata on Kubernetes](https://learn.netdata.cloud/docs/agent/packaging/installer/methods/kubernetes)
-documentation for detailed installation and configuration instructions.**
+documentation for detailed installation and configuration instructions.** The remainder of this document assumes you
+installed the Helm chart by cloning this repository, and thus uses slightly different `helm install`/`helm upgrade`
+commands.

 ### Install by cloning the repository